dinther/pathbuilder/README.md

 ```
 use <pathbuilder.scad>
 ```
 at the top of your code unit and you are ready to go.
 Copy this code into a new blank openSCAD file to make sure it all works.
+Dont forget to check out the [pathbuilderdemo.scad](pathbuilderdemo.scad) it contains 6 examples on how Pathbuilder can be used.

-# Quick test
+### Quick test
 ```
 include <pathbuilder.scad>